thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 * the size in bytes of the PLT relocations : `DT_PLTRELSZ`
 * the size of one of the PLT relocation: `DT_RELAENT`

-If your are not familiar with how the PLT and the GOT work please go and check how it works [here](https://www.technovelty.org/linux/plt-and-got-the-key-to-code-sharing-and-dynamic-libraries.html) or [here](https://ypl.coffee/dl-resolve/).
+If your are not familiar with how the PLT and the GOT work please go and check [this](https://www.technovelty.org/linux/plt-and-got-the-key-to-code-sharing-and-dynamic-libraries.html) or [here](https://ypl.coffee/dl-resolve/).
 The challenge is compiled with *lazy-bindings*.

 The challenge then gets the offsets in the `.got.plt` of the following functions using the symbol table, the string table, and the PLT relocations:
 * `read`